alekshura/Ankara/README.md

  - ankara-db

 `ankara-api` is Web API container, that serves Web API;
 `ankara-db-init` - container for Database initialization.
 It depends on `ankara-db` - we've used MS SQL Server 2017 Image (mcr.microsoft.com/mssql/server:2017-latest).

 All work for creating databases done in `docker-entrypoint.sh`, which starts MS SQL server and executes script from `ankara-db-init.sql` using
 `/db-init.sh & /opt/mssql/bin/sqlservr`.

 In such a way `ankara-db-init` starts MS SQL Server, creates the Datababase and users.
 The last of the job (Db schema, data, etc.) FluentMigator does.
-About FM please read here: https://fluentmigrator.github.io/articles/intro.html
+About FM please read here: https://fluentmigrator.github.io/articles/intro.html.

+After all migration have been done, ankara-db-init stops his work.

 Job's done.
 You have you database, you can create more databses in `ankara-db-init.sql`.